tonyroy/learn-go-kafka/README.md

 `> docker-compose up`

-this will instanciate a minimal docker based kafak install comprised of zookeeper and a single kafka broker.
+this will start a minimal docker based kafka cluster comprised of zookeeper and a single kafka broker.

 # to build and run segmentio client libs
 ## start a producer
 in separate terminal session

 ` > cd kafka-go `

 ` > make producer   `

 ## start a consumer
 in separate terminal session

 ` > cd kafka-go `

 ` > make consumer   `